 The Lottery sells tickets in three general categories: instant-scratch, pull-tab and lotto games.
 Lottery products are sold at about 2,400 retail locations in Iowa.

-The Iowa Lottery currently has 117 employees who work at its headquarters in Des Moines and its regional offices around the state in Council Bluffs, Storm Lake, Mason City and Cedar Rapids.
+The Iowa Lottery currently has 117 employees who work at its headquarters in Clive and its regional offices around the state in Council Bluffs, Storm Lake, Mason City and Cedar Rapids.